Your avatars aren’t blue and sparkly and on another planet, like the ones in the movie of the same name.

-The longer you work with them, the stronger they become.
+The longer you work with your social media avatars, the stronger they become.
 Just like waiting until you are unemployed to start networking, waiting until you are unemployed to create your avatars is not the best plan.
-Nurture your avatars when you are employed, and you may never need to job hunt again.
+Nurture your social media avatars when you are employed, and you may never need to job hunt again.

-Google yourself regularly to see what’s online.
-I call it Defensive Googling for a reason: someone else’s avatar hurting your chances for a new job – has someone with the same name done something that could damage your chances at a job (murderer, child abuser, porn star, etc.)?
+As part of your reputation management, Google yourself regularly to see what’s online.
+I call it Defensive Googling for a reason: someone else’s avatar or bad image may hurt your chances for a new job.